 3. Film Yourself

 Use a camera, smartphone or tablet.
 Sit or stand with a neutral background in a well-lit area.
+Some Ralliers choose to use their fields or event spaces as a backdrop.
 Limit background noise and speak clearly.
 Look into the camera and deliver your pitch.
 Be yourself!

 4. Edit The Video